Drones Boost Efficiency and Herd Health

 “Our company vision is ‘Take care of the customer and the rest of the business will take care of itself” and ‘To be the best by every measure.’
 We do our very best to take care of the customer and make sure our products are of very high quality,” says Sam Solie, product manager for livestock scales at Rice Lake.
 “Our staff works hard to make sure we are here for our customers 24 hours a day, seven days a week and 365 days a year.
 Over the years, we have expanded our company and added new products.”

 Indeed, Rice Lake offers a wide variety of products to help satisfy customers and the needs of their applications.
-The company’s stationary livestock scale has been updated and is one of the most popular models.
+The company’s stationary livestock scale receives updates and is one of the most popular models.
 Specifically, the MAS-LM stationary mechanical animal scale provides reliable, accurate weighing for ranchers and processors that prefer a mechanical pipe lever weighing system.

 “We offer this scale in many different sizes and have the opportunity to do customs to help satisfy customer needs,” Solie says.
 “The stationary scales are very robust and built to last.”